xmarecek/GateNoSQL-ejb/README.md

 The component consists of a class named GateNosqlBean which is Stateless type.
 The class GateNosqlBean implements interface GateNosqlLocal and GateNosqlRemote.

+For more details please visit master's thesis of the author [1].

+## Usage

+For more details please visit master's thesis of the author [1].

 ## Testing

-*It is necessary to install AllegroGraph database (please, see section AllegroGraph 4 Installation).
+It is necessary to install AllegroGraph database (please, see section AllegroGraph 4 Installation).

-*After installation, it is necessary to set properties defining connection to AllegroGraph Server in configuration/database.properties file (please, see section AllegroGraph 4 Configuration).
+After installation, it is necessary to set properties defining connection to AllegroGraph Server in configuration/database.properties file (please, see section AllegroGraph 4 Configuration).

-*Run the tests by: mvn clean test
+Run the tests by: mvn clean test